 Floor coverings can be padded or hard plastic.
 I added the padded floor covering to my garage and love that in the winter, my feet don't freeze.

 Like in the picture, these lift systems are really neat.
-It works excellent with garages with high ceilings.
+It works excellently with garages with high ceilings.
 You can store seasonal bins and then crank them up so that they are out of the way.

-Tracking systems work great on garage walls.
+A Track system works great on garage walls.

-If you are storing your tools in the garage, create a pegboard wall for individual tools.
+If you are storing your tools in the garage, create a pegboard wall organizer for individual tools.
 The pegboard wall is a very affordable option for people.
 By buying hooks of all different sizes, you can easily hang anything you have.

 Using just a few of these options in your garage can make a difference.
 Pick the best one that works for your home.

-Well, that's it for now, I hope this inspired you to get your garage organized.
-Let's continue the conversation, what areas of the garage do you struggle with?
+Well, that's it for now; I hope this inspired you to get your garage organized.
+Let's continue the conversation: what areas of the garage do you struggle with?
 Please leave a comment below.

-Please note these are affiliate links through Amazon and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.